AlexandriaCummins/Resume-/README.md

 ============

 -------------------     ----------------------------
-7804 8th Ave NW          cumminsalexandria@gmail.com
+7804 8th Ave NW
 Seattle   WA
+98117
-98117                    386-237-1603
+386-237-1603

+cumminsalexandria@gmail.com
 -------------------     ----------------------------

 Experience
 ---------
 **Earthbound Trading Company:**

-  Store Manager 2012-present
+  Store Manager
+  2012-present

 Executes all aspects of the job with honesty, positivity, commitment, and confidence in order to create an inspiring work environment through communication and fair delegation.
-Maintain all parts of the job to create a cohesive whole:
+Maintains all parts of the job to create a cohesive whole:
 * Sales focus; leading by example to consistently make and exceed goals
 * Motivate and mentor staff in reaching sales goals
 * Manage staff schedule, supply order and inventory